B3ngu1N/AdvCompSys/FinalProject/README.md

   }
 ```

 Given that the computation of each cell relies on the surrounding 4 cells (as seen by the image below), this can easily be broken up into rows of 8 cell computations at a time with Intel AVX instructions (given that each cell holds a FP32 value).
 Since all of the data is in a row-based matrix loading in the data and storing the data is a simple single operation command (load/store 256 bits from a starting address).
-This means that we can both reduce operations needed to perform a full matrix computation and also minimize the number of cash misses.
+This means that we can both reduce operations needed to perform a full matrix computation and also minimize the number of cache misses.

 ![image](https://github.com/B3ngu1N/AdvCompSys/blob/main/FinalProject/Images/2DFluid_ACS.png?raw=true)

 If we weren't using the p8g visualizer library (and taking advantage of a GPU to visualize) we could combine these AVX instructions with pthreads or OpenMP to break up these matrix computations even further and gain more performance/fps.

-Below is a sample output:
+Below is a sample output with an obstacle:

 ![image](https://github.com/B3ngu1N/AdvCompSys/blob/main/FinalProject/Images/sample_output_obstacle.png?raw=true)